walterhiggins/WMPJS/book-outline.md

     /js var myFirstObject = { name: 'steve', job: 'minecrafter' }

 ...this is known as an *object literal*.
-There are other ways to create objects in Javascript but in this book we'll focus on object literals only.
-We can add a new key to an existing Javascript object easily:
+There are other ways to create objects in JavaScript but in this book we'll focus on object literals only.
+We can add a new key to an existing JavaScript object easily:

     /js myFirstObject.toolOfChoice = 'Axe'